 According to a study made by Aimclear, it seems that the platform we choose to upload our videos impacts the ability to rank.
 What platform is preferred?
 You guessed.
 YouTube dominates Google’s SERP, but there are other platforms that have some influence as well, as you can see in the image bellow:

 But what about having videos on homepages?
-Will they help us rank better?
+Will they help us rank better in the organic search results?
 The same study from Aimclear mentioned above says that nearly 100% of the videos returned in universal SERPs also ranked on the first page on their native platform.
 It’s true that a high ranking on YouTube results doesn’t guarantees a universal search placement; yet it seems to be a prerequisite.
-Also, direct or indirect, videos will boost your rankings.
+Also, direct or indirect, videos are an effective SEO tactic and digital strategy that will boost your rankings.
 Aside from keeping your visitors engaged, it will give them something they can easily share.

 A video can help by keeping your visitors more on your website and this will be seen as a ranking factor by the search engines.
 We should also consider the possibility of visitors sharing the page containing the video on social media and this will increase the possibility of receiving inbound links from users that notice it.
 This will certainly add value to your SEO.